Revisiting the Declaration of Independence

 Are taxes continuing to be raised without consent?
 Is spending out of control despite citizen rejection?
 Are we fined for not paying?
 Can the government be fined for being late with a payment to you?
-What about your trial by jury or being kidnapped to answer for crazy charges without Due Process?—Think National Defense Authorization Act
+What about your trial by jury or being kidnapped to answer for crazy charges without Due Process?—Think National Defense Authorization Act.

-Is the government growing its own power and trying to render self-rule a thing of the past?—Try to think about all the different areas of your life the government is actually in.
+Is the government growing its power and trying to render self-rule a thing of the past?—Try to think about all the different areas of your life the government is in.
 Are any federal laws somehow infringing on Constitutional Rights or laws?
 Can you govern yourself?

 Has your government turned people on one another?
 Has the government forced Americans to point their guns at other Americans?—Think Katrina Gun Confiscations, think Boston, etc.

 Except for a few listings, we have just drawn numerous parallels to the entirety of the Declaration of Independence.
 There are examples of similar problems that our founders faced in almost every single category.
-In fact, some of you might be looking at the examples provided, and you are ridiculing them because you can come up with far better examples that illustrate the point much more effectively.
+Some of you might be looking at the examples provided, and you are ridiculing them because you can come up with far better examples that illustrate the point much more effectively.
 Does this feeling not further the point?

 Understand that if you can find better examples of these, you are already making the case.
 It is a simple point.
 We are where our founders were, only this beast has gotten bigger, stronger, and more resolute.
 Are you amazed more people do not see this?